Oladayo-Ahmod/escrow-contract/README.md

 ## Environment Setup

-zkSync provides easy ways to get started with setting your environment by providing great plugins on Hardhat and Foundry.
+zkSync provides easy ways to get started with setting your environment by giving great plugins on Hardhat and Foundry.
 You can get started by using use one of the two.
-However, for this tutorial, we will be using hardhat.
+However, we will be using hardhat for this tutorial.

 Run the below command inside your terminal to create the project with the necessary dependencies.